Tributes to Norfolk headteacher who gave pupils a ‘chance to shine’

 “He always believed passionately in comprehensive education and always worked in the state sector, saying ‘no child should have a better education just because their parents are rich’.”

-Mr Wellings also founded the Stalham Brass Band and was a keen folk dancer.
+Mr Wellings was also president of the Stalham Brass Band and was a keen folk dancer.

 He enjoyed chess, playing and watching different sports, and his favourite musicians were Bob Dylan, Steeleye Span, Ralph Vaughan Williams and Bob Marley.